notrealn/discord-sticker-clipboard/README.md

 To get the link of a sticker, go into inspect->sources->media.discordapp.net->stickers and find the one with the matching id.
 Getting the link of an emoji is even easier, just right click on it.

 Also works for emojis and copypastas.

+If you want to add/remove/change the default stickers, you can open a PR.